Karoshi, death from overwork

 I believe this is a structural problem, stemming from the structure of employment systems in Japan.
-Although the structure is said to be breaking down, the basics of employment systems are still a set of recruiting of new graduates and lifetime employment.
+Although the structure is gradually breaking down, the basics of employment systems are still the same.
+It is a set of these two factors: recruiting of new graduates and lifetime employment.
 Companies assign jobs to generalists grown internally, instead of assigning specialists to required positions.
 The former companies adjust output by the amount of overtime; the latter companies by hire and layoff.
 Each employment style has both advantages and disadvantages.
 People may die due to overwork in the former system; due to unemployment in the latter system.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.